Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: The second-order term is not a Friedman--Ramanujan function

 Let us now prove that, if the function $\ell \mapsto \ell f_1^{\mathrm{all}}(\ell)$ was Friedman--Ramanujan in the weak sense, then we would be able to prove spectral estimates that are too good to be true.

 \begin{lem} If $\ell \mapsto \ell f_1^{\mathrm{all}}(\ell)$ is Friedman--Ramanujan in the weak sense, then for any small enough $\delta > 0$, any large enough $g$,

 \end{lem}

-\begin{proof} Let us assume that $\ell \mapsto \ell f_1^{\mathrm{all}}(\ell)$ is a Friedman--Ramanujan function in the weak sense, and denote as $d$ its degree.
+\begin{proof} Let us assume that $\ell \mapsto \ell f_1^{\mathrm{all}}(\ell)$ is a Friedman--Ramanujan function in the weak sense, i.e. that this function belongs in $\cF_w^{m,c}$ for some integers $m$, $c$.
+We may assume w.l.o.g. that $m \geq 1$.
 We shall use the trace method developed in \cref{sec:canc-selb-trace}, with the parameters: